Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Learning distributional regression trees

-To train PQRTs, PMQRTs or CRPS-RTs, we proposed in the previous sections to rely on the standard CART algorithm \cite{breiman1984classification} which leads to biased estimates of entropies.
-This bias arises because the same data is used both to estimate parameters (such as empirical quantiles or cumulative distribution functions) and to compute the entropies.
-By doing so, the empirical entropies computed at any step of the training procedure is a biased estimate of the target entropy.
-A naive solution to mitigate this issue involves splitting the data into two disjoint sets—one for parameter estimation and the other for entropy evaluation.
-However, such a data-splitting approach is statistically suboptimal since only part of the data is used at each step.
-To overcome this limitation, we adopt a leave-one-out (LOO) approach which provides unbiased entropy estimates.
-The LOO method estimates a quantity by systematically removing one data point at a time, computing the desired statistic on the remaining data, and averaging the results over all possible leave-one-out subsets.
-The pitfall is that the naive implementation of this method is computationally heavy.
-Fortunately, we show that this LOO estimate of the entropy can be obtained at no additional cost for both the CRPS loss and the pinball loss.
-Proposition~\ref{prop:LOO_CRPSRT} establishes that the LOO estimate of empirical entropy for the CRPS loss, \( H_{\mathrm{CRPS}}^{\mathrm{LOO}}(\textbf{y}) \), is simply a scaled version of \( H_{\mathrm{CRPS}}(\textbf{y}) \).
+To train PQRTs, PMQRTs or CRPS-RTs, we proposed in the previous sections to rely on the standard CART algorithm \citep{breiman1984classification} which is based on empirical entropies.
+Unfortunately, these are biased estimates of the population entropies (i.e., associated with the population risk), because the same data is used both to estimate the empirical quantiles or empirical cumulative distribution functions and to evaluate the corresponding in-sample empirical risk.
+As a result, the empirical criterion computed at each step of the tree-growing procedure is typically an optimistically biased estimate of the target prediction risk, and therefore induces a biased estimate of the associated information gain.
+A naive way to reduce this bias would be to split the sample into two disjoint parts, one used for estimation and the other for evaluation.
+Such a strategy is, however, statistically inefficient, since only a fraction of the available observations is used for each task at every candidate split.

+To address this issue, we consider two complementary bias-correction strategies: leave-one-out (LOO) and a Mallows $C_p$-style optimism correction.
+Using the LOO or Mallows estimate of the information gain provides a data-driven stopping criterion: if all corrected information gains are non-positive, the current node is not split.
+In contrast, this situation can only arise in trivial settings when using the standard information gain estimate, because its optimistic bias ensures that the gain values are always non-negative.

+Despite their conceptual appeal, the use of LOO and Mallows corrections in regression trees could, in principle, introduce a computational overhead.
+Indeed, applying these corrections at each candidate split could be costly, since the information gain would need to be evaluated for all possible splits when determining the best node split.
+In this section, we show that a LOO (resp.
+Mallows) estimate of the information gains can be obtained at no additional computational cost for the WIS and CRPS losses (resp.
+CRPS loss).
+Before presenting the formula for computing these estimates, we make a brief and subtle clarification regarding the distinction between the LOO and Mallows targets.